Living Out Your Villanelle Psycho-Fantasy: Filming Locations For killing Eve

 Eve and Villanelle train guns on each other.
 But Villanelle knows that Eve can’t pull the trigger.
 Villanelle makes a run for it, unscathed.

 If you want to visit the Athenaeum, visitors are only allowed inside the main auditorium of the beautiful hall during concerts.
 But you can sneak a peek of the lobby during regular hours.

 In the Season 2 finale "You're Mine" -- which I won't spoil! -- Villanelle leads Eve through the literal underworld of Rome before they resurface in ancient Roman ruins.

 First, they appear at the Teatro Marittimo and the Grandi Terme.
-Then, they arrive at the 2nd century ruins of Villa Adriana in Tivoli.
+Then, they arrive at the 2nd century ruins of Hadrian's Villa in Tivoli.
 It's their Thelma and Louise moment, but it doesn't quite work out as planned.

 Another Rome location, where both Villanelle and Carolyn meet Konstantin, is the wonderful brick stairs at Via di Sant'Onofrio.

 In Rome, Villanelle also arrives at the Palazzo Baldoca Muccioli, charging up the Via Giulia in crazy Aaron Peel's Porsche.
 She certainly looks impressed with the baroque beauty of its exquisite inner courtyard.

 The interior scenes at Aaron’s Palazzo weren't filmed in Rome though.
 They were filmed at three English country houses.

 The extraordinary Syon House, in Brentford England 10 miles outside London, was the filming site for three interior rooms in the Palazzo.
 Syon House is notable for its exquisite Italianate styling, designed by Robert Adam in the 1760s.